Skip to main content

 Overview

 Selling on Amazon can be divided into two fundamental models: As a Seller (Third-Party, 3P), you sell your products directly to end customers through the Amazon Marketplace.
-You retain full control over pricing, listings, and inventory.
+You retain full control over pricing, listings, and inventory – but also carry full operational responsibility for logistics, compliance, and customer service.
 As a Vendor (First-Party, 1P), you sell your goods wholesale to Amazon itself.
-Amazon then handles pricing, warehousing, and shipping.
+Amazon then handles pricing, warehousing, and shipping to end customers.
 The Vendor program is invitation-only.
-Both models have clear advantages and disadvantages – and for many brands, there is even a hybrid approach.
+Both models differ fundamentally in control, margins, operational effort, and risk profile.
+For companies seeking maximum control with minimal effort, the Broker model exists as a third option.
 In this comparison, we highlight the key differences so you can make the right decision for your business.

 Amazon Seller (3P)